Trader Joe's Monument Sign in Chattanooga, Tennessee

 Vinyl is a synthetic material composed of chlorine and ethylene.
 When these are chemically bonded, they form polyvinyl chloride (PVC), a durable and versatile plastic.

-According to 3M’s article “Vinyl: A History” in Signs of the Times Magazine, the first use of vinyl on signage was in Minnesota in the late 1930s when it was applied as a reflective coating to roadside signage.
+According to 3M’s article “Vinyl: A History” in Signs of the Times Magazine, vinyl was first applied to signage in Minnesota in the late 1930s as a reflective coating on roadside signs.

 Channel Letters